About Us ASL

 This page describes the mission and vision of the Deafblind Network of Ontario

-Today, the Deafblind Network of Ontario (DBNO) is a dynamic group comprised of individuals and organizations who work for the improvement of services for all Ontarians who have the dual disability of deafblindness.
+Deafblind Network Ontario (DBNO) is a passionate group made up of individuals, organizations and service providers who work together for the improvement of services for Ontarians who are deafblind.
+The DBNO is committed to ensuring that all Ontarians who are deafblind have equal access to high-quality Intervenor Services.

 The DBNO hosts Ontario’s single point of access to Intervenor Services for individuals who are deafblind.
 The DBNO is working in partnership with the Ministry of Community and Social Services (MCSS) to build a new framework.